People

 Emily Mackevicius

-Emily Mackevicius is a co-founder and director of Basis, where she leads the Collaborative Intelligent Systems group.
+Emily Mackevicius is a co-founder and senior research scientist at Basis, where she leads the Collaborative Intelligent Systems group.
 She did her postdoctoral work studying memory-expert birds in the Aronov lab and the Center for Theoretical Neuroscience at Columbia, and her PhD work studying how birds learn to sing in the Fee lab at MIT.
 Her theoretical work is strongly grounded in experimental practice, currently high-resolution behavioral recordings of groups of animals foraging in environments ranging from NYC to Arctic Alaska.

 Education